sagol-python-for-neuroscientists/textbook-public/assignment5/README.md

         If the subject has more than "maximal_nans_per_sub" NaN in his grades, the score should be NA.
 Otherwise, the score is simply the mean of the other grades.
-        The datatype of score is np.uint8, and the floating point numbers should be rounded down.
+        The datatype of score is UInt8, and the floating point raw numbers should be rounded down.

         Parameters